neumino/neumino.github.io/movies.md

-### Once Upon a Snowman
+### Cadaver
-*Released on 2020-10-23, vote average 7.5*
+*Released on 2020-10-22, vote average 5.5*

-The previously untold origins of Olaf, the innocent and insightful, summer-loving snowman are revealed as we follow Olaf’s first steps as he comes to life and searches for his identity in the snowy mountains outside Arendelle.
+In the aftermath of a nuclear disaster, a starving family find hope in a charismatic hotel owner.
+Lured by the prospect of a free dinner, they discover that the evening&#39;s entertainment blurs the lines between performance and reality.
+Will they wind up the spectators or the spectacle?

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/JR7OrwlrsP0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Bc8sZbEEO8U?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>